radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-secrets/index.md

 - [Radius local-dev Recipes]({{< ref howto-dev-recipes >}})
 - [Dapr installed on your Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/)

-## Step 1: Start with a container and a Dapr sidecar
+## Step 1: Create a container and a Dapr sidecar

-Begin by creating a file named app.bicep, which defines a container with a Dapr state store.
+Begin by creating a file named `app.bicep`, which defines a container with a Dapr state store.
 If you need a detailed explanation on how to do so, refer to the [Add a Dapr building block]({{< ref how-to-dapr-building-block >}}) tutorial.

 In this guide, you manually provision both a Redis instance and a Dapr state store component.
 Specify the Redis username in the Dapr state store, which will later be secured using a Dapr Secret Store.